chrisdembia/opensim2git/README.txt

     $ export OPENSIMTOGIT_LOCAL_DIR=~/opensim_git_repos

-2. Run the script that does the svn2git conversion and creates git repositories on your local machine::
+2. Run the scripts that do the svn2git conversion and create git repositories on your local machine::

+        $ python cfsqp.py
+        $ python opensim_legacy.py
+        $ python opensim_models.py
-        $ python opensim2git.py
+        $ python opensim_core.py

+   (the order is important).
    This script does the following:

-   * Runs svn2git twice; once for cfsqp, and once for opensim-core.
-Excludes files various from the new openism-core repository.
+   * Creates an svn mirror of the svn repository.
+   * Runs svn2git to create opensim-legacy and cfsqp.
+   * Copies and modifies opensim-legacy to create opensim-models and
+   * opensim-core.
+   * Cleans out history of opensim-core.
-   * Runs filter-branch to ensure that line endings are ALWAYS only LF (\n, UNIX line endings).
+   * For opensim-core, runs filter-branch to ensure that line endings are only LF (\n, UNIX line endings).
 The reason why this is important is that some files have Windows line endings (CRLF, \r\n).
-   * Delete old SVN branches/tags, convert some of them to git tags.
+   * For opensim-core, delete old SVN branches/tags, convert some of them to
-   * Repair merge history (SVN merges are not picked up by git).
+   * git tags.
-   * Run git garbage collection on the local git repositories.
+   * Run git garbage collection on the local git repositories to reduce
+   * repository size.
-   * Add commits to both git repos that modify CMake files so that when the repos are pushed to GitHub, they are functional (the projects don't expect the now-missing directories).
+   * Add commits to the git repos that modify CMake files so that when the repos are pushed to GitHub, they are functional (the projects don't expect the now-missing directories).